AdaCore/learn/content/courses/intro-to-ada/chapters/standard_library_containers.rst

   whether two keys are to be considered equal.

-  - If the type specified in :ada:`Key_Type` has a standard operator, you can use it, which you do by specifying using that operator as the value of :ada:`Equivalent_Keys`.
+  - If the type specified in :ada:`Key_Type` has a standard operator, you can use it, which you do by specifying that operator as the value of :ada:`Equivalent_Keys`.

 In the next example, we'll use a string as a key type.
 We'll use the